ThePickleGawd/lunch_beacon/README.md

 ## LED States

+As of now, the LED will only blink when entering pairing mode to avoid confusion.

 Please check src/non_bt/lunch_led.c for LED duration times

-TODO: Make a table here

 ## TODO: